oasis-tcs/odata-specs/odata-protocol/8 Header Fields.md

 The specified format MAY include format parameters.
 Clients MUST be prepared for the service to return custom format parameters not defined in OData and SHOULD NOT expect that such format parameters can be ignored.
-Custom format parameters MUST NOT start with "odata" and services MUST NOT require generic OData consumers to understand custom format parameters in order to correctly interpret the payload.
+Custom format parameters MUST NOT start with `odata` and services MUST NOT require generic OData consumers to understand custom format parameters in order to correctly interpret the payload.